No results were found...

 3. Show products or connect your store

-Connect your e-commerce store provider with MailerLite to unlock automatically generated product blocks and deeper analytics.
+Connect your e-commerce store provider with MailerLite to unlock automatically generated product blocks.
+Use these to showcase your best products and add clear links to checkout pages to simplify the buying process.

 4. Personalize your content